dltoth/UPnPDevice/README.md

 UPnPObject* virtual UPnP Type is *urn:CompanyName-com:device:CustomDevice:1* and (static) upnpType is *urn:LeelanauSoftware-com:device:Object:1*

 In this example, the RootDevice is displayed at http://10.0.0.78:80, and the display will consist of a list of buttons, one for each of *Custom Device* and *Base Device*, and a *This Device* button (see figure 1 below).
 Selecting *This Device* will go to the url http://10.0.0.78:80/root and consist of only the two buttons, one for each device.
-The reason for this subtle difference will be more apparent in the discussion on Sensors below, but essentially, at the base url http://10.0.0.78:80, the display for Sensors and Controls are displayed inline with the RootDevice display.
+The reason for this subtle difference will be more apparent in the discussion on Sensors below, but essentially, at the base url http://10.0.0.78:80, the display for Sensors and Controls are displayed inline with the RootDevice display, but non-Sensors (Controls) are displayed ad buttons.

 *Figure 1 - RootDevice display at http://10.0.0.78:80/root*